ZcashFoundation/zebra/book/src/dev/rfcs/drafts/0005-treestate.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+TODO: split into common, Sprout, Sapling, and probably Orchard sections

 As `Block`s are validated, the `NoteCommitment`s revealed by all the transactions within that block are used to construct `NoteCommitmentTree`s, with the `NoteCommitment`s aligned in their note positions in the bottom layer of the